Use of the Site

 Data must not be kept longer than necessary.
 There should be a system for removing different categories of information after certain periods, e.g. when it is no longer required for audit purposes.

 Data should be processed in accordance with the rights of data subjects.
 This means that individuals must be informed on request of all information held about them.

 Security precautions must be in place to prevent the loss, destruction or unauthorised disclosure of the data.

-Data must not be transferred outside the EEC unless the country can provide adequate security for it.
+Data must not be transferred outside the EEC (the UK after Brexit) unless the country can provide adequate security for it.